LilyTouch/zettlr-docs/docs/en/advanced/custom-css.md

 The placeholder will make sure that even if your font cannot be found, an equivalent font will be used.
 It serves as a fallback.
 Also, if your font name contains spaces, make sure to surround it with quotation marks, e.g., `"Times New Roman"`.

 You can also to change color in relation to your theme or background.
-To do that, remove `/*` and `*/` (syntaxe of comment in CSS) and change le value after `#`.
+To do that, remove `/*` and `*/` (syntaxe of comment in CSS) and change the value after `#`.
 RGB value is use here.

 ```css
 body .main-editor-wrapper .cm-editor .cm-scroller {